mikethomashaber/blog/_posts/2017-11-13-Coaching off Drama.markdown

 * I'd just give up.
 * It's pointless for you to do that.

-### What to Say when declining an invite to drama
-In declining an invite to drama there are at least two things occurring.
-* You decline to see the situation from any of the positions on the drama triangle.
-* You react to the response of the person behind the invite
+## Alternative inquiry position for the Drama Triangle
+Using the Clean Feedback questions we can find out more about ourselves in each position on the drama triangle.
+We can re-imagine the drama positions as

+**Persecutor to Authenticator**
+* What *exactly* did we see and hear?
+* What feedback can we give?
+* What am I assuming about the situation?
+* What would I like to have happen
+* Use Clean Setup, and Development Task.

- * They may be on the triangle themselves
+* What strength basesment may be here?
- * or they may be knowingly getting you to react in a particular way

-# Coaching yourself off drama

-# Coaching someone else off drama

-# The tools we need
-### 1. Knowledge of the Drama Triange and our own starting gate positions

-### Things to think about
+**Rescuer to Mediator**
+* What happens before?
+* What have we *actually been asked* to do?
+* How do I know I have to?
+* Then Clean Setup and Development Task.

-* What are our patterns?
+* What strength basesment may be here?

+**Victim to Negotiator**
- * What patterns do others notice?
+* What do I want to have happen?
-* How do we get onto drama?
+* What do I need to do before I get that?
-* Are some people or situations better than others at getting us into drama?
+* Then Clean Setup and Development Task.

+* What strength basesment may be here?

+# Model Seeing Systems interaction using Drama Triangle

+# Tools to get off drama

-## 2. Clean Feedback.
+## Clean Feedback.
 ### Evidence, Inference, Impact

 For each position on the drama triangle that we occupy  in a situation we can ask for Clean Feedback.
 The format for Clean Feedback is